DEGIRO review

 Tax reporting

-DEGIRO provides annual account statements and transaction history.
-In some countries (Germany, Netherlands), it may also produce documents relevant to your tax filing.
-But it does not “solve taxes” for you.
+DEGIRO provides annual account statements and transaction history you can use for tax filing.
+In some countries — Germany, Netherlands — it may produce documents directly relevant to your return.
+But it does not “solve taxes” for you, and its tax reporting has previously contained errors.

 You are responsible for understanding your country’s rules on capital gains, dividends, wealth tax (Box 3 in NL, Vorabpauschale in DE), and for using DEGIRO’s statements correctly.
-Guide: Taxes basics for investors.
+Guide: Taxes basics for investors · UCITS ETF tax by country.

-Cash balances are not covered by standard deposit protection in the Basic account.
-Always verify current terms and limits directly with DEGIRO.
+Your securities are held separately from DEGIRO’s own assets and are not accessible to DEGIRO’s creditors.
+Always verify current terms directly with DEGIRO.
 More: Investor protection in Europe.

 Frequently asked questions